thediveo/multibow/README.md

 ### Shell

-After having run `./setup-tests.sh` once, simply run `./check.sh` while in the `multibow` repository root directory to run all tests and linting.
+Simply run `./check.sh` while in the `multibow` repository root directory to run all tests and linting.

-If you want to just test a certain file or directory, then run `busted spec/layout/kdenlive_spec.lua` to unit test a specific keyboard layout (or set of layouts) or `busted spec/layout` to check all layouts.
+If you want to just test a certain file or directory, then run `busted spec/layout/kdenlive_spec.lua` to unit test a specific keyboard layout (or set of layouts) or `./env.sh busted spec/layouts` to check all layouts.